-In the early 1990s, the state-owned China News Service and the Overseas Chinese Office of the State Council dispatched editorial personnel to the United States to found the Chinese-language TV broadcaster, SinoVision, and the newspaper Qiaobao (桥报).
+In the early 1990s, the state-owned China News Service and the Overseas Chinese Office of the State Council dispatched editorial personnel to the United States to found the Chinese-language TV broadcaster SinoVision and the newspaper Qiaobao (侨报).
 Shanghai's Xinmin Wanbao sent staff to the United States to start up an American edition as well.
-Chinese officials backed this push as part of an effort to fight back against the negative publicity generated by the Party's crackdown on protests around Tiananmen Square on June 4, 1989.
+Chinese officials backed this push as part of an effort to fight back against the negative publicity generated by the party's crackdown on protests around Tiananmen Square on June 4, 1989.

 The SinoVision/Qiaobao story is illustrative of Beijing's push to dominate Chinese-language media in the United States.
-SinoVision, Qiaobao, and the Sino American Times (美洲时报) all belong to the Asian Culture and Media Group (美國亞洲文化傳媒集團).
-Sources in these firms say that the Overseas Chinese Affairs Office of the State Council of PRC (中國國務院僑務辦公室) set up the firm in the early 1990s but hid its financial role in these companies.
+SinoVision, Qiaobao, and the Sino American Times (美洲时报) all belong to the Asian Culture and Media Group (美國亞洲文化傳媒集团).
+Sources in these firms say that the Overseas Chinese Affairs Office of the State Council of PRC (OCAO, 中國國務院僑務辦公室) set up the firm in the early 1990s but hid its financial role in these companies.

-All the major executives of these firms appear to have been either appointed directly or approved by the Overseas Chinese Affairs Office.21 Most of the major executives and editors in these businesses served either as editors or reporters for the China News Service or in the Overseas Chinese Office of the State Council.
-The group's flagship newspaper, Qiaobao, is divided into two divisions: the Western US Qiaobao (美国西侨胞) and the Eastern United States.
-Qiaobao (美国东侨报).
-The president of the Western division is also the chairman of the board of directors of Rhythm Media Group, a corporation that consists of Qiaobao and a few other media outlets, including radio stations in Seattle and elsewhere.22 The chairman worked for the official China News Service (中 新社) for many years as a reporter before coming to the United States to establish the Western US Qiaobao in the 1990s.
-The China News Service is a branch of the Overseas Chinese Affairs Office.
-In 2015, the service described the work of the top executives of the Eastern US Qiaobao's (美东侨报) work as part of the PRC's broader push to strengthen its "soft power" and fight back against "Western media hegemony."23 Qiaobao is the sole major newspaper to use simplified Chinese characters in an effort to appeal to immigrants from mainland China living abroad.
+Most of the major executives and editors in these businesses served either as editors and reporters for the state-run China News Service or as officials for the Overseas Chinese Office of the State Council.21 The chairman of the board of the group served as a deputy director of the OCAO.
+The president of Qiaobao's Western edition worked for years as a CNS reporter.22 In 2015, CNS described the work of the top executives of the Qiaobao's Eastern edition (美东侨报) as part of the PRC's broader push to strengthen its "soft power" and fight back against "Western media hegemony."23 Qiaobao is the sole major newspaper to use simplified Chinese characters in an effort to appeal to immigrants from mainland China living abroad.
 Almost all the news stories in Qiaobao about China, the Sino-US relationship, Taiwan, Hong Kong, and other important issues important to China are taken directly from official Chinese media outlets or websites, including CCTV, Xinhua, and the People's Daily.
-Its current editor is I-Der Jeng, and in an email communication with Foreign Policy magazine, he stated that the paper receives no editorial direction from Beijing.24 However, like its parent company, numerous reporters and editors on the paper come from China's state-owned press outlets.25
+Its current editor is I-Der Jeng.
+In an email communication with Foreign Policy magazine, Jeng stated that the paper receives no editorial direction from Beijing.24 However, like its parent company, numerous reporters and editors on the paper come from China's state-owned press outlets.25

 The group's main TV outlet is SinoVision.
-It operates two twenty-four-hour channels (one Chinese and one English language), and it is on the program lineups of cable systems covering about thirty million people.
-SinoVision's website (http://www.sinovision.net) ranks twelfth among all the Chinese websites in the United States.
+It operates two twentyfour-hour channels (one Chinese and one English language), and it is on the program lineups of cable systems covering about thirty million people in the United States.
 Like its sister newspapers, SinoVision was established in 1990 as part of the PRC's first push to establish propaganda outlets in the United States.
-It is headquartered in New York City, with branches in Boston, Washington, DC, Chicago, Los Angeles, San Francisco, and Seattle.
+It is headquartered in New York City, with branches in Boston, Washington, Chicago, Los Angeles, San Francisco, and Seattle.
 According to Wang Aibing (王艾冰), a former executive of SinoVision, starting in 1990, the State Council's Overseas Chinese Affairs Office gave \$800,000 a year to SinoVision, ultimately increasing its subsidy to between \$2 million and \$3 million a year.
 Wang made this charge in a 2011 letter to the Overseas Chinese Affairs Office alleging widespread corruption at the station.26 Allegations of corruption and governmental subsidies have not been corroborated.